Fck-r-sns/Fck-r-sns.github.io/_personal_projects/2020-2-beat-saber-modding.markdown

 - [How mods are made for Unity games.
 Chapter 1: Inject mods into a game’s code](https://binary-machinery.github.io/2020/05/21/mods-1.html)
 - [How mods are made for Unity games.
 Chapter 2: How to write a mod in C#](https://binary-machinery.github.io/2020/05/28/mods-2.html)

-Technologies used: C#, Unity, C# decompiler, C, Harmony.
+Technologies used: C#, Unity, C# decompiler, C, BSIPA, Unity Doorstop, Mono.Cecil, Harmony.

 Source code: [GitHub](https://github.com/binary-machinery/BeatSaberTimeTracker)